Loordubmary/solr-multiconnection-codeigniter/README.md

-# Solr - How to create multiconnection in codeigniter using Solarium
+# Solr - How to create multi-connection in codeigniter using Solarium

 Make multiple solr connection with same/different core in codeigniter using solarium.